 - Lack of face-to-face communication

-- Social isolation
+- Social isolation from co-located team members

-Both managers and employees can experience social isolation.
-Working alone can get lonely at times.
 Managers as remote team leaders play a big role in ensuring that employees don’t feel isolated even when they’re miles apart from their teams.

-You might be one of those managers who are still getting used to this remote work lifestyle.
-Or maybe you’re looking on how to be an effective remote team leader.
+Or maybe you’re looking at how to be an effective remote team leader.
 Here we’ve got some 7 tips that you can easily apply to become the remote team leader your company needs in this extraordinary time.

 7 Tips on How to Effectively Lead Remote Teams